Pareto-Rational Verification: Introduction

 \begin{example} Consider Figure \ref{fig:intersection_example} where three cars aim to cross straight ahead at an intersection managed by three traffic lights.
 Car $c_1$ is a self-driving car seen as a system that interacts with an environment composed of two other cars ($c_2$ and $c_3$, which can be self-driving or controlled by a human driver) and a traffic management system which controls the lights.
 The objective of car $c_1$ is to eventually cross the intersection without accident.
 The environment has several objectives, such as eventually turning each light green, allowing cars to cross without accidents or making several cars cross at the same time.

 It is sound to ask that car $c_1$ fulfils its objective whatever the rational behavior of the environment which satisfies a Pareto-optimal set of its objectives.
-This example is further developed later in the paper.
+This example is further developed later in \autoref{sec:implementation}.

 \end{example}